Employment Law

 A sick woman in Ontario reads the results on a thermometer.

-Ontario’s Employment Standards Act (ESA) gives most non-unionized employees 3 unpaid sick days per calendar year.
+Under Ontario’s Employment Standards Act, most non-unionized employees are entitled to 3 unpaid, job-protected sick days per calendar year.

 • Ontario sick days